earl-earl-earl/insurevis-car-parts-api/README.md

 ```
 GET /api/brands
 ```
-Returns all car brands and their models.
+Returns all car brands and their models with year information.

 **Response:**
 ```json